nicotsou/nicotsou.com/content/blog/tltr-typescript/index.md

 This command will generate a new file `tsconfig.json`.
 This file includes all the configuration that your TypeScript compiler needs, to do its job.

-Here's are the most important options:
+Here are the most important options:

 ```json
 {